Sandra Pointet/Geneva Academy

 Our students have shown a great capacity to adapt to this difficult context, study seriously, evolve as a group and succeed in their exams.
 Their inputs and feedback have been key in ensuring the constant adaptation and improvement of our teaching in a difficult and rapidly evolving context.

-Regardless of the evolution of the health situation, our Executive Master in International Law in Armed Conflict allows participants who are not based in Geneva to follow the programme online.
+For our Executive Master in International Law in Armed Conflict, teaching will continue in a blended format to allow participants who are not based in Geneva to follow the programme online.

 We are closely monitoring the evolution of the situation.
 Our students are regularly informed about changes in the recommendations issued by the FOPH and by the State of Geneva, as well as changes in the measures decided by our two parent institutions – the University of Geneva and the Graduate Institute of International and Development Studies.